mrisher/smtp-sts/spec.md

 4. If not valid and policy specifies rejection, perform the following
    steps:

   * Check for a new (non-cached) _authenticated_ policy.
-If one exists, update the current policy and go to step 2.
+  * If one exists and the new policy is different, update the current policy and go to step 2.
+  * If one exists and the new policy is same as the cached policy, treat the delivery as a failure.
-  * If (none exists and cached policy is not expired) or (the newly fetched policy also fails), treat the delivery as a failure.
+  * If none exists and cached policy is not expired, treat the delivery as a failure.

 Understanding the details of step 4 is critical to understanding the behavior of the system as a whole.